Northeast Snowboarding Parks Where You Can Catch Some Air

 Shawnee Mountain – Shawnee on Delaware

-Just over the Delaware River in Pennsylvania, Shawnee Mountain is smaller than Camelback and Blue Mountain (below), but that means it doesn't get as crowded.
-Boarders have plenty of room to roam and shred in two terrain parks.
-Experienced boarders hit Bushkill Park, which runs the entire length of the mountain with jumps, tabletops and other cool features.
-A second park, Incubator Park, is strictly for those who are learning.
-The mountain runs round-trip bus transportation from NYC for the car-challenged.
+Just over the Delaware River in Pennsylvania, Shawnee Mountain is smaller than Camelback and Blue Mountain, but boarders have plenty of room to shred in two terrain parks.
+Experienced boarders hit Delaware Park, which runs the entire length of the mountain with jumps, tabletops, and other cool features.
+A second park, Country Club Park, is dedicated to beginners.

 Bear Creek Mountain Resort – Macungie

-Another non-Poconos resort, Bear Creek is in bucolic Lehigh County.
-Bear Creek is a year-round outdoor adventure destination that offers alpine skiing, boarding and snow tubing during the winter months.
-Snowboarders can catch air in the resort's three progressive terrain parks where layouts are tweaked throughout the season.
+Another non-Poconos resort, Bear Creek, is in bucolic Lehigh County.
+The year-round outdoor adventure destination offers alpine skiing, boarding, and snow tubing during the winter.
+Snowboarders can catch air in the resort's three progressive terrain parks, where layouts are tweaked throughout the season.

 Montage Mountain – Scranton